 The Roomba vacuums do not work on staircases at all.
 This is because this type of device has inbuilt sensors that stop them from falling over the ledge.

 How high does my furniture need to be off the ground?

 The furniture needs to be above 3.6’ tall from the ground.
 The Roomba 960 and 890 models are both 3.6’ tall, with model 890 being 13.9’ in diameter and version 960 model – 13.8’.

-The Final Reason to Pick Either the Roomba 960 or 890
+The Final Reason to Pick Either the Roomba 960 vs 890

 When thinking of what vacuum cleaner to get, one never knows which item to settle on because of the different brands available on the market.
 Compare the Roomba 960 vs 890 and look into the similarities, differences, and outlining of the different specs that both the machines have.

 When this comparison is made, one can proceed to narrow down their search depending on the type of model that matches their specifications.
 Both of these models are advanced from the previous models by Roomba.
-For people who have big houses with a complicated structure, the Roomba 960 will be a better choice as it is more powerful and can provide a smooth and impeccable clean of the floor.
+For people who have big houses with complicated structures, the Roomba 960 will be a better choice as it is more powerful and can provide a smooth and impeccable cleaning of the floor.

 The models have a lot of similarities but differ only in how each of them works.
-A full bin indicator is present in every model, but in a case with the Roomba 890, the indicator shows that the bin is full and then stops working until it is emptied.
+A full bin indicator is present in every model, but in the case of the Roomba 890, the indicator shows that the bin is full and then stops working until it is emptied.
 On the other hand, the Roomba 960 keeps on working even when it is full.